artseyio/thepaintbrush/README.md

 *Please refer to the version folders for additional details on building as well as bill of materials.*

+## Firmware

+QMK and ZMK reference code can be found at [qmk-artsey](https://github.com/artseyio/qmk-artsey/) and [zmk-artsey](https://github.com/artseyio/zmk-artsey/) respectively.

 ## PCB/Plate Ordering

 ### PCB